adityaK1950/SnakePlay-Snake-Game-in-Java/README.md

-# SnakePlay: Snake Game in JAVA 🐍
+# SnakeyPlay: Snake Game in JAVA 🐍

 A simple implementation of the classic Snake Game using Java Swing.